 You’ll find an unheated swimming pool surrounded by sun loungers up on the rooftop terrace; soak up the sunshine and views of the cathedral and Castell de Bellver as you sip cocktails.
 In the indoor wellness area, the heated adults-only pool with water beds is perfect for post-sauna session relaxation.

 Bring your most photogenic sun hat and elegant swimwear for rooftop poolside lounging.

 The reception area, bar and restaurant are fully wheelchair accessible, as is one guest room.

 Little Smiths are welcome, but not catered to; the hotel is best suited to over-13s.

 The restaurant is fairly spread out, with three separate dining spaces.
 If you like a little sunshine with your meal, snag a table in the courtyard by the waterfall.

 Keep it casual and breezy at breakfast and lunch in stylish cover-ups, sundresses and shorts.
 Turn up to dinner in something with a dash of holiday glamour; Mr Smith should opt for trousers over shorts.

-Helmed by Marc Fosh and Luigi Acopio, Michelin-starred Simply Fosh is all about internationally-inspired and elaborate Mediterranean dishes.
+Helmed by Marc Fosh and Luigi Acopio, Michelin-starred Marc Fosh is all about internationally-inspired and elaborate Mediterranean dishes.
 The menu changes weekly, so try to sample as many mouth-watering morsels as is humanly possible before they’re gone.